webplatformco/project-class-partials/proposals/constructor-initializer.md

 }
 ```

-However, this is async, and thus does not run immediately after instance creation.
+Not only is this hacky and obscures user intent, it is also async, and thus does not run immediately after instance creation.

 ### Too powerful?